 According to a recent survey by OpenPayd, 70% of brands are expected to launch embedded financial services within the next two years.
 Embedded finance has a host of services to offer, which one do you choose?
 When you choose an embedded finance service, make sure that you always have the needs of the customer in mind during this exercise.

 Companies of all sizes and types are looking to launch embedded financial services to serve consumers and businesses.
-While some banks are looking at it as a threat to traditional banking norms, most of them understand that it is an opportunity.
+While some retail banks are looking at it as a threat to traditional banking norms, most of them understand that it is an opportunity.

 One of the biggest reasons why embedded financial services have a lot of takers is because consumers want to stay within an app during the entire purchase cycle.
 Businesses that implement embedded solutions should either partner, buy out or license the embedded finance technology.
 Therefore, banking and financial institutions will stand to gain here.